circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

          docker:
            - image: circleci/ruby:2.3
      ```
      The primary container is an instance of the first image listed.
-Your {% comment %} TODO: Job {% endcomment %}build commands run in this container and must be declared for each job.
+Your job's commands run in this container and must be declared for each job.
 See the [Docker Getting Started](https://docs.docker.com/get-started/#docker-concepts) if you are new to Docker containers.
      ```yaml
          machine: true
      ```